Austin Wormell

 Austin Wormell (born May 26, 1998) is an American soccer player who currently plays for Las Vegas Lights in the USL Championship.

 Career

 Youth

 Wormell played high school soccer at Bishop Kelley High School, helping the school to the 2017 Oklahoma Class 5A state championship and earning a spot on the Oklahoma All-State team.
 He also played club soccer at Tulsa Soccer Club between 2010 and 2016, and Blitz United between 2016 and 2017.

-College & Amateur
+College and amateur

 In 2017, Wormell attended Creighton University to play college soccer, but redshirted his freshman season for the Bluejays.
 He transferred to Oregon State University in 2018, but didn't appear for the Beavers.
 Wormell transferred again to Rogers State University for 2019, and made 15 appearances for the Hillcats, which included a single appearance in 2020 before the season was cancelled due to the COVID-19 pandemic.

 In 2018, Wormell played in the NPSL for Tulsa Athletic, making 7 regular season appearances.